core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The authentication credentials of the group members and the authentication credential of the Group Manager.

-  If the signature checker is provided with a CWT for a given entity, then the authentication credential associated to that entity that the signature checker stores and uses is the untagged CWT.
+  If the signature checker is provided with a CWT for a given entity, then the authentication credential associated with that entity that the signature checker stores and uses is the untagged CWT.

-  If the signature checker is provided with a chain or a bag of X.509 / C509 certificates or of CWTs for a given entity, then the authentication credential associated to that entity that the signature checker stores and uses is just the end-entity certificate or end-entity untagged CWT.
+  If the signature checker is provided with a chain or a bag of X.509 / C509 certificates or of CWTs for a given entity, then the authentication credential associated with that entity that the signature checker stores and uses is just the end-entity certificate or end-entity untagged CWT.

 * The current Group Encryption Key (see {{ssec-common-context-group-enc-key}}).